puppets-epic-show-theatre/puppet-nexus_rest/README.md

 # the base url of the Nexus service to be managed
 nexus_base_url: http://localhost:8081/

+# disable the kill switch that prevents operations which could cause data loss (e.g. by deleting a repository)
+kill_switch_disabled: false

 # timeout in seconds for opening the connection to the Nexus service
 # connection_open_timeout: 10